isabella232/autospotting.io/content/faq.md

 The launched spot instances can be of different type than your initial instances, unless configured otherwise, but always at least as large as the initial ones.
-You can also constrain it to the same type or a list of types, also using some optional tags.
+You can also constrain it to the same type or a list of types, also using the main configuration or some optional tag overrides on a per-group level.

 By large it means the launched spot instances have at least as much memory, disk volumes(both size and their total number), CPU and GPU cores, EBS optimization,